ARM-software/CMSIS-Zone/Examples/M2351/README.txt

    - scatter_*.sct contains scatter file templates.
    - partition.h.ftl contains the TrustTone configurations obtained from the project settings.

+The example zone configuration shows a minimal resource partitioning needed for TrustZone devices, i.e. Secure and NonSecure zones.

+The memory is devided into
+individual section for secure and non-secure CODE and DATA, respectively.
+Additionally a small flash region is reserved for the non-secure callable veneer table (i.e. secure gateways).
+This information is used by the mem_layout.h, the scatter_*.sct, the SAU/NSBA/MPC setups in partition.h templates.

+Some peripherals are assigned to either the secure or the non-secure zone to demonstrate generation of PPC setup and interrupt config in partition.h template.

 MDK Example Project
 -------------------